Snow Sledding and Tubing in Bend, Oregon

 Experience the exhilaration of flying down a mountain at top speeds, even if you’ve never learned to ski.
 Bend is home to the Snowblast Tubing Park at Mt.
 Bachelor, as well as a number of great locations to grab a sled and enjoy winter with the whole family.

-A short drive from Bend, thrill seekers will find some established sledding hills in Sunriver.
-If you have a four-wheel-drive vehicle you can explore a more remote location by traveling on Forest Service Road 9720, which is east of U.S. Highway 97 at the Sunriver exit.
+A short drive from Bend, thrill seekers will find some established sledding hills in Sunriver including the tubing hill at the SHARC.
+If you have a four-wheel-drive vehicle you can explore a more remote location by traveling on Forest Service Road 9720, which is east of Highway 97 at the Sunriver exit.

 Whether you are blasting down the hill on a tube at Mt.
 Bachelor or cutting fresh tracks on a powder day at Wanoga, sledding and tubing are a great way to unite adrenalin junkies of all ability levels for an unforgettable day of winter excitement.